officialstephero/codewars/README.md

-# codewars
- 👨‍💻 Codewars solutions
+# 👨‍💻 Codewars solutions
+Here I will post the algorithms solutions from the [codewars website](https://www.codewars.com/users/stephero).
+The quality of the solution can vary greatly over the course of my experience.